Atovaquone-proguanil chemoprophylaxis doxycycline or mefloquine

 Mefloquine may lead to side effects such as dizziness, insomnia, vivid dreams, and mood changes.
 It is advised to avoid activities that require mental alertness, such as driving, while on this medication.

-See also What's doxycycline hyclate used for
+See also Doxycycline hyclate forms

 If you experience any severe or persistent side effects while taking any of these medications, contact a healthcare provider immediately.